- Company: People in Need

 Project Operations Management

-- Supporting operational management of the project including following financial, admin, logistics, communications tasks to ensure full compliance with PIN's and donor's financial and procurement procedures.
+- Assist Project Manager in operational management of the project including financial, admin, logistics, communications tasks to ensure full compliance with PIN's and donors financial and procurement procedures.

-- Monitor staff and partners’ adherence to PIN’s policies and internal procedures, protocols, PIN’s Code of Conduct, with special attention to Child Protection and Do No Harm policies; immediate reporting of any complaints and issues.
+- Support Child protection focal person to monitor field staffs and partners’ adherence to PIN’s policies and internal procedures, protocols, PIN’s Code of Conduct, with special attention to Safeguarding Standards and Procedure, Case Handling Framework, Child Protection, safeguarding and Do No Harm policies; immediate reporting and redress of any complaints and issues based on its severity.

-- At least 2 years of demonstrated work experience with an I/NGO in one or more of the following areas: girls' empowerment, education, literacy, informal education, life skills, child protection, social norms, and/or gender-transformative programming.
+- Bachelor’s degree in education, social science, rural development, development Studies or relevant field, with at least 2 years of demonstrated work experience with an I/NGO in one or more of the following areas:

 - Experience in coordination with local authorities.

 - Detail orientation and ability to work independently and meet deadlines.

 HOW TO APPLY:

 Interested candidates should send their CV and cover letter including two reference contacts from last two employments via email to before 5 pm, 02 June 2019.
 Shortlisted candidates will be contacted immediately.
 No phone calls will be entertained.